 DeKuyper’s sweet peach liqueur has a 15% ABV.

-Once you’re organized and ready, the first step in this Sex on the Beach recipe is to fill a highball glass with ice cubes.
+Once you’re organized and ready, the first step in this recipe is to fill a highball glass with ice cubes.

 Next, measure the four liquid ingredients.
 We like to use a Japanese jigger for this step as it gives us accurate measurements and pours easily.